 Story: The Simple Things Magazine, ‘Romance of Maintenance’.
 Piece on beautiful routine and becoming stronger in the broken places.

 Reading/Lecture: University of Sussex, ‘Diaries of the Outside: The urban journals of Annie Ernaux & Tanya Shadrick’s Wild Patience Scrolls’.
 A joint Centre for Life History & Life Writing and Sussex Centre for Language Studies event with Prof Lyn Thomas, introducing the concept of the ‘journal extime’ as pioneered by the prize-winning Ernaux, and now extended further by Shadrick in her use of writing as a public performance.

 Talk: Unpsychology Magazine, Brighton launch, ‘Spirit of Place: Building soul & making art in the Here and Now’

 Talk: National Lido Conference, ‘Libraries & life-stories: lo-fi ways to create a sense of place and belonging’

 Talk: Magazine Brighton, ‘Fear of the blank page to a mile of longhand: how to build a lasting artist’s practice’

 Feature: Oh Comely Magazine, ‘Laps in Longhand’.
-Commissioned essay on influences of ancient Japanese haiku writers such as Basho and Kenko in my Wild Patience project, with 5-page photo feature.
+Commissioned essay on influences of ancient Japanese haiku writers such as Basho and Kenko in the Wild Patience project, with 5-page photo feature.

 Illustrated short story: Unpsychology Magazine, ‘The Weather House’.

-Life-writing & public reading: True Tales from the Old Hill (The Frogmore Press): ‘The End is No End’: My account of a birth, death and near-death opened this collection of ‘exceptional new life writing’.
+Reading: True Tales from the Old Hill (The Frogmore Press): ‘The End is No End’: Account of a birth, death and near-death, which opened this collection of ‘exceptional new life writing’.